celery/celery/docs/userguide/configuration.rst

 * ``protocol``

     The protocol to use to connect to the Riak server.
-This is not configurable via :setting:`result_backend`
+This isn't configurable via :setting:`result_backend`

 .. _conf-ironcache-result-backend: